| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 straight their backs, bent their heads.

-the road is under mild moss
+Between the Leac and Fearnsthe road is under mild moss

 and the girls in silent bands